ezhoureal/myGPT/README.md

 After installing the dependencies, you can run the model defined in `model.py` to generate text.
 Modify the `PROMPT` variable in the script to change the input text.

+## Testing
+to run the test suite, run `pytest` in the root directory

 ## License

 This project is licensed under the MIT License.